 - Make a slight left onto Blackwater Canyon Trail and follow for 0.9 miles and the falls will be on the left

-Once at the falls, you can park your car on the side of the road and requires a short walk.
+Once at the falls, you can park your car on the side of the road, and viewing the waterfall requires a short walk into the woods.
+Swimming is not recommended at Albert Falls.

 3. Douglas Falls